jscott5811/Accessibility-Plain-Language-Prompt-/README.md

 Two levels of output are supported:

 1. Plain Language (Primary): Clear, direct communication for a general audience (approx. 6th–8th grade reading level).
 Suitable for general documentation, product copy, and user instructions.
 2. Easy Read (Alternative): Highly structured communication for people with intellectual and developmental disabilities (IDD).
-Focuses on literal meaning, short sentences, visual anchors, and a "W[...]
+Focuses on literal meaning, short sentences, visual anchors, and a "Words to Know" glossary (approx. 3rd–5th grade reading level).

 This prompt is compatible with plain-markdown workflows and was prepared with principles from ASAN and the google/design.md guidance in mind.